rilldata/rill/admin/README.md

 ```
 go run ./cli admin start
 ```

-4. Call the admin server from the CLI by overriding the admin URL:
+You can now call the local admin server from the CLI by overriding the admin API URL.
+For example:
 ```
-go run ./cli org create foo --admin-url http://localhost:9090
+go run ./cli org create foo --api-url http://localhost:9090
 ```

 ## Adding endpoints